max-p-log-p/ViB/README.md

 Warning
 -------
 When using --data-urlencode in curl, the @ symbol in GET or POST parameters allows a malicious server to upload an arbitary file.
+However, this does not seem to be exploitable since if curl detects the = character it does not interpret it as a filename.

 Other useful functions
 ----------------------